IvanMcCauley/ROS2_Brake_Decider/README.md

 MIT: See [License](LICENSE)

 ## Credits
-This node re-implements the stopping-distance logic from the companion C++ library braking_decision_lib I made (insert link), adapted for ROS 2 with live parameters and pub/sub wiring.
+This node re-implements the stopping-distance logic from the companion C++ library [braking decision library](https://github.com/IvanMcCauley/braking_decision_lib) I made, adapted for ROS 2 with live parameters and pub/sub wiring.